 Frequently Asked Questions about Car Accidents

-If you have been injured as the result of any other individual’s actions, you should at least consult with an experienced auto accident lawyer to better understand what legal actions may be available to you.
-Your lawyer will be able to more fully assess the financial consequences of a severe injury that may continue to affect you long after you have made an initial recovery from the injuries.
-Any car accidentclaim that you file will be intended to help you recover all or part of the damages you sustained as part of your accident.
+Suppose you got hurt due to someone else’s actions.
+In that case, you should at least consult with an experienced auto accident lawyer to better understand what legal actions may be available to you.
+Your lawyer will be able to more fully assess the financial consequences of a severe injury that may continue to affect you long after you initially recover from the injuries.
+Any car accident claim you file is intended to help you recover all or part of the damages you sustained as part of your accident.

 There is no right way to predict exactly how much compensation you can expect without knowing more specifics about your case since every case will present its own unique set of circumstances.
-However, most car accident injury claims are intended to help victims cover things like medical and rehabilitative care, pharmaceuticals treatments, loss of income, diminished capacity to earn income, and any emotional suffering they experienced.
+However, most car accident injury claims aim to help victims cover medical and rehabilitative care, pharmaceutical treatments, loss of income, diminished capacity to earn income, and any emotional suffering they experienced.
 To learn more about what you can expect in your case, you should speak with an experienced auto accident attorney.

 Although one of our skilled attorneys will be able to give you a time estimate on your case, it is impossible to accurately provide an exact amount of time the legal process will take.
 It could take anywhere from a few days to several years to resolve, depending on the nature of your case.
-Additionally, you will have the option to reach a settlement with the court or wait for a judge to hand down a decision.
-Fortunately, the attorneys at Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. are experienced in a broad number of practice areas and are prepared to help you secure the compensation you deserve from your claim.
+Additionally, you can reach a settlement with the court or wait for a judge to make a decision.
+Fortunately, the attorneys at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. are experienced in many practice areas and are prepared to help you secure the compensation you deserve from your claim.

-The police report is the official documentation of circumstances surrounding the accident.
+The police report is the official documentation of the circumstances surrounding the accident.
 The report also typically includes an officer’s narrative of details and causes related to the crash and sometimes even diagrams of the accident scene and impact point.
-These types of details can go a long way when it comes to filing your auto insurance claim.
+These details can go a long way when filing your auto insurance claim.
 These details can also affect how the claims adjuster moves forward or how the insurance companies determine fault.